AxisCommunications/signed-video-framework/README.md

 └── tests
 ```

 The repository is split into a library and tests.
-The library is further organized in a [source code](./lib/src/) and a [plugins](./lib/plugins/).
+The library is further organized in [source code](./lib/src/) and [plugins](./lib/plugins/).
 The source code inludes all necessary source files for both signing and validation, and there is no conceptual difference in building the library for signing or for validation.

-Signing though, is commonly device specific with separate calls for, e.g., reading and using private keys.
-Therefore, the framework uses the concept of signing plugins with implementations of a set of [interfaces](./lib/src/includes/signed_video_interfaces.h).
+Signing is commonly device specific with separate calls for, e.g., reading and using private keys.
+Therefore, the framework uses the concept of signing plugins which implements a set of [interfaces](./lib/src/includes/signed_video_interfaces.h).
 The framework comes with an unthreaded signing plugin.

 For instructions on how to use the APIs to integrate the Signed Video Framework in either a signing or a validation application, see [lib/](./lib/).
-Application examples are available in the [signed-video-framework-examples](https://github.com/AxisCommunications/signed-video-framework-examples) repository.
+Example applications are available in the [signed-video-framework-examples](https://github.com/AxisCommunications/signed-video-framework-examples) repository.

 # Releases
 There are no pre-built releases.
 The user is encouraged to build the library from a [release tag](https://github.com/AxisCommunications/signed-video-framework/tags).